panzerdp/dmitripavlutin.com/content/posts/086-object-is-array/index.md

 What is the operator that verifies whether a function is the constructor of an instance? `instanceof`!

-Now emerges the next way to detect an array: `value instance Array` evaluates to `true` if `value` is an array.
+Now emerges the next way to detect an array: `value instanceof Array` evaluates to `true` if `value` is an array.

 Let's see a few examples: